Counter-drone crucible: Project Flytrap applies lessons to inform the future of warfare

 |Downloads:

-This work, Counter-drone crucible: Project Flytrap applies lessons to inform the future of warfare, by SGT Max Elliott and SGT Nicodemus Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Counter-drone crucible: Project Flytrap applies lessons to inform the future of warfare, by SGT Max Elliott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.